Mr. and Mrs. Sally Ride

 Original Performance on May 14, 1984

-May 14, 1984 the Dance Construction Company was presented on a Smithsonian Salute To Washington Dance series by the Smithsonian Resident Association at the Natural History Museum Baird Auditorium.
-The program was an evening-length performance titled, Dances on Men and Women.
-The event was for the Company’s 10th anniversary celebration with a retrospective performance including excerpts from Yesterday’s Garlands and Yesterday’s Kisses (1976), Duet on Stools, Woman See (1980), Families Are Forever (1982), and Mr. and Mrs. Sally Ride.
+Also, Mr. and Mrs. Sally Ride was part of the Dance Construction Company performance that was presented as part of Smithsonian Salute To Washington Dance Series by the Smithsonian Resident Association with performances at the Natural History Museum Baird Auditorium.
+The Dance Construction Company Salute to Washington Dance was an evening-length performance titled, Dances on Men and Women.
+The event was for the Company’s 10th anniversary celebration with a retrospective featuring performances including excerpts from Yesterday’s Garlands and Yesterday’s Kisses (1976), Duet on Stools, Woman See (1980), Families Are Forever (1982), and Mr. and Mrs. Sally Ride(1984).

 What the press is saying